 • Be realistic and set mini-goals along your journey to the big goal.

 • Responsibly create a training routine to fit your goals.
-Working with a trainer in person or online can really help keep you on your path.
+Working with a trainer in person or online, or enrolling in a weight loss camp can really help keep you on your path.

 • Track your progress.